 why you'll love these chocolate muffins

-- Healthy - these double chocolate muffins are made with wholesome ingredients like almond flour, fresh zucchini and carrot, and maple syrup.
-They're gluten-free, dairy-free, have no butter, no oil, and refined sugar-free.
+- Energizing - these double chocolate muffins are made with wholesome ingredients like almond flour, fresh zucchini and carrot, and pure maple syrup.
+They're gluten-free, dairy-free, have no butter, no oil, no all purpose flour and refined sugar-free.

-- Versatile - an easy grab-and-go healthy snack for breakfast or an afternoon treat.
+- Versatile - an easy grab-and-go healthy snack for breakfast, an afternoon treat or lunch boxes.

 - Quick and easy - zucchini and carrot take no time to grate.
 Whisk the eggs and wet ingredients then add the dry ingredients, give it a quick mix, spoon into muffin cups and bake.
-This recipe couldn't be easier.
+This healthy chocolate zucchini muffins recipe couldn't be easier to whip up on a busy morning.
+No food processor or separate bowl needed.

 If you love healthy baking you need to try my Oatmeal Strawberry Crumble Bars (gf, nut free), Best Healthy Low Sugar Carrot Cake and my Best Paleo Banana Bread with Coconut Flour.
 If you need some healthy breakfast ideas, try my Lemon Poppy Seed Scones (no egg, gf), Apple Buckwheat Pancakes with Diced Maple Apples (yum!), and my Carrot Cake Oatmeal Nut Breakfast Bars.